 The Brinson Lecture is held every year to present cutting-edge science in an event that is free and open to the public.
 These lectures are made possible by a generous gift from the Brinson Foundation to the University of Chicago.
-Recent speakers in this prominent series include Nobel Laureates Kip Thorne and John Mather, pioneering exoplanet scientist Sara Seager, and Martin Rees, Astronomer Royal.
+Speakers in this prominent series include Kip Thorne, Saul Perlmutter, John Mather, pioneering exoplanet scientist Sara Seager, and Martin Rees, Astronomer Royal.

 Sara Seager, "Exoplanets and the Search for Habitable Worlds" |